Jesus has Qualified Us to Get Something Somewhere

 When I was a kid, my mom and I went on a trip out of the country.
 When we came back, we were waiting at the airport in a little building to be driven to the main terminal.
 Being a little kid, I had to go to the bathroom at this very inconvenient time.
 When I came out, there were 3 airport security people around me.
 I was not qualified yet to cross the line into the US and use that US bathroom!
 Those three guys took me back to my mom and she apologized.
 A lot.
 While I was walking from the US bathroom to my mom’s seat, I was about as safe as could be.
 Those guys were watching out for me to deliver me to where I belonged.

 30 years later, I took too long with my own child’s car seat on an airplane in Germany.
 A stewardess shouted “There are still people on the plane!” when she saw us.
-The captain and all of the flight staff escorted us off the plane into
+The captain and all of the flight staff escorted us off the plane into a very empty hallway.

 “Now what?”
 I asked.